The Symbolic and cancellation-free formulae for Schur elements: Applications

+\begin{point}{}* We end this paper by giving some remarks for the study for the dCHA.
+Our motivation is that statements that are regarded as theorems in the setting of the cyclotomic Hecke algebra are often adopted as statements in the setting of the dCHA, and vice versa (see e.g. Brundan and Kleshchev's works \cite{BK-Block, BK-Math.Z.}, Ariki, Mathas and Rui's work \cite[\S6]{AMR} and \cite{zhao}).

-\begin{point}{}* We end by giving some remarks for the study of Schur elements for degenerate cyclotomic Hecke algebras.
-Recall from \cite[Definition 2.11]{BMM} that the generic degree of $W_{m,n}$ are certain ``spetsial" specializations of the rational functions $s_{\boldsymbol{\eta}}(Q)/s_{\bgl}(Q)$ where $\boldsymbol{\eta}=\big((n);(0);\dots;(0)\big)$---so $s_{\boldsymbol{\eta}}(Q)$ is the Schur elements of the rational functions, which are polynomial with rational coefficients.
-Moreover, for these specializations $s_{\boldsymbol{\eta}}(Q)$ is equal to the Poinacr\'{e} of the coinvariant algebra of the reflection representation of $W_{m,n}$.
-It would be very interesting to know whether there are the ``spetsial" specializations for degenerate cyclotomic Hecke algebras.
+Recall from \cite[Definition 2.11]{BMM} that the generic degree of $W_{m,n}$ are certain ``spetsial" specializations of the rational functions $s_{\boldsymbol{\eta}}(Q)/s_{\bgl}(Q)$ where $s_{\boldsymbol{\eta}}(Q)$ is the Schur elements associated to the trivial representation of the cyclotomic Hecke algebras, which are polynomial with rational coefficients.
+Moreover, for these specializations $s_{\boldsymbol{\eta}}(Q)$ is equal to the Poincar\'{e} polynomial of the coinvariant algebra of the reflection representation of $W_{m,n}$.
+It would be interesting to know what are the degenerate ``spetsial" specializations for the dCHA algebra and study the properties of these degenerate ``spetsial" specializations.

-Finally it is very possible that there are suitable specializations for degenerate cyclotomic Hecke algebras, which enable us to define the $a$-function and $A$-function attached to very irreducible characters of a degenerate cyclotomic Hecke algebra of complex reflection group $W_{m,n}$ by involving the Schur elements, which are constant on the Rouquier block as Chlouveraki have done for cyclotomic Hecke algebras in \cite{C}. \end{point}
+Note that Chlouveraki \cite{C} defined the $a$-function and $A$-function attached to very irreducible characters of the cyclotomic Hecke algebra of type $G(m,1,n)$ by involving the Schur elements and showed these functions are constant on the Rouquier blocks of cyclotomic Hecke algebra.
+It is very possible that we can do the same issues for the dCHA.
+We hope to return to these issues in future work.

+Finally note that Hu and Mathas \cite{Hu-Mathas} have shown that the (degenerate) cyclotomic Hecke algebras are graded symmetric algebras, it may be interesting to determine the explicit formula for the graded Schur elements of the (degenerate) cyclotomic Hecke algebras. \end{point}

 \end{CJK*}